MicrosoftDocs/connected-spaces/articles/camera-placement-recommendations.md

 - The angle of the camera relative to the floor plane

-## Camera-to-focal-point distance

-Camera-to-focal-point distance is the linear distance from the focal point (or center focal point of the point of interest) to the camera.
+*Camera-to-focal-point distance* is the linear distance from the focal point (or center focal point of the point of interest) to the camera.
 This distance is measured on the floor plane.

 ILLUSTRATION GOES HERE

-## Person walking direction

-This is direction that the majority of people walk in relation to the camera field of view, or the direction that customers face when standing in line.
+It's also important to know when direction the majority of people walk in relation to the camera field of view, or the direction that customers face when standing in line.
 This direction is important for system performance.

 ILLUSTRATION GOES HERE